FOXBOROUGH, Mass. – Tom Brady got all the help he needed to get the New England Patriots into the Super Bowl.

 Cundiff had no excuse.

 "It's a kick I've kicked probably a thousand times in my career," Cundiff said.
 "I went out there and didn't convert.
 That's the way things go."

-Next up as the Patriots (15-3) chase their fourth Super Bowl trophy in Brady's and coach Bill Belichick's tenure in New England is the winner of Sunday's NFC championship game between the Giants and 49ers.
-The Super Bowl is Feb.
-5 in Indianapolis.
+Next up as the Patriots chase their fourth Super Bowl trophy in Brady and coach Bill Belichick's tenure in New England is the New York Giants, who beat the San Francisco 49ers 20-17 in overtime Sunday night.

 In their last trip to the big game, the Patriots had an 18-0 record when they were stunned by the Giants four years ago.
 They won the NFL championship for the 2001, 2003 and 2004 seasons.
 This time, they head to the Super Bowl with a 10-game winning streak.